 Be positive and start your preparation for the second round.
 First of all, complete the remaining topics/units of your optional subject as well as Paper IV i.e. Ethics, Integrity, and Attitude.
 Gear up for your hardest bout, with full speed and energy.
 Study schedule should stretch from 10 to 12 hours.
 You are having approximately 4 months before the mains.
 The best strategy will be to complete the incomplete part of your UPSC syllabus, both General Studies and optional subject, in the very first month.

 During this period, most of the candidate engage themselves in revision but miss the importance of answer writing practice.
 Spare at least 3 hours daily for answer writing practice.
 Write both optional and GS questions daily or adjust it in alternative days (as per your suitability).
 You can even join any IAS coaching in Delhi for Mains Test Series, this will infuse regularity and discipline in you.
 Remember, UPSC is a writer’s exam, success depends on your mains examination marks.

-Just follow abovementioned tips and you will be able to cover almost whole UPSC syllabus with a scientific approach to fetch decent marks in the Civil Services examination.
-The result is bound to be positive.
+Just follow abovementioned tips and you will be able to cover almost the whole UPSC syllabus with a scientific approach to fetch decent marks in the Civil Services examination.
 (Note: Make a daily routine to read a newspaper or can follow monthly current affairs magazine.
 This will keep you informed with current developments; an essential component of Civil Services preparation.